open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 {% highlight shell %}
 user@ctl:~/xos/xos/configurations/devel$ curl 10.11.10.7
-Example Tenant example text
+ExampleService
+ Service Message: "Example Service Message"
+ Tenant Message: "Example Tenant Message"
 {% endhighlight %}

-After verifing that the text is shown, change the message in the "Example Tenant" section of the Admin UI, wait a bit for the Synchronizer to run, and then the message that `curl` returns should be changed.
+After verifying that the text is shown, change the message in the "Example Tenant" and "Example Service" sections of the Admin UI, wait a bit for the Synchronizer to run, and then the message that `curl` returns should be changed.

 ## Debugging